contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 ## Edition helpers

+Here are listed some notable helpers provided by the request editor.

 Completion is available for the header names, and for the values of the following headers:

  * accept, accept-charset, accept-encoding, accept-language, accept-ranges